binnichtaktiv/Hide-Dock/README.md

 This Python script adds a black dock to every background image you want to hide the dock.

+Thanks to [iTech Expert](https://x.com/iTechExpert21?s=20) for helping me with the transparent dock image.

 ## Requirements

 To run this script, you need Python and the Pillow library.
 If you haven't installed Pillow yet, you can install it with the following command: